fangfyy/CRC-TMB-ML/README.md

 # CRC-TMB-ML
-Machine Learning-Driven Estimation of Mutational Burden and Microsatellite Instability Highlights DNAH5 as a Prognostic Marker in CRC Patients
+Machine Learning-Driven Estimation of Mutational Burden Highlights DNAH5 as a Prognostic Marker in CRC Patients